Transfer Training Tips for New Occupational Therapists

 Why Does Transfer Training Matter?

-Whether you work in inpatient rehab, acute care, or sub-acute rehab, transfer training is one of the most physically demanding aspects of occupational therapy.
+Whether you work in acute care, inpatient rehab, subacute rehab, or home health, transfer training is one of the most physically demanding aspects of occupational therapy.

-Many of your patients will be dealing with severe illness or injuries, like an amputation, a head injury, a stroke or a spinal cord injury.
+Many of your patients will be dealing with severe illness or injuries, like multiple fractures, an amputation, brain injury, spinal cord injury, or a stroke, just to name a few examples.

-For these patients, the treatment focus will be on mobilization so the patient can return home.
+For these patients, a large treatment focus will be on functional mobilization so the patient can return home safely.
 This is where your transfer training expertise will come into play.

 These conditions significantly impair the patient’s functional mobility, which will require the assistance of one or more therapists to transfer the patient from one surface to another.